SHJewell/wait_five_minutes_weather/readme.md

 If time permits, a SQL database can be set up to hold the raw data for the users edification, but both the analysis and dashboard should be set up ahead of time.

+Notes:
+Working on a laptop with 8Gb of memory has led me to realize that doing the calculations explicitly is too memory intensive.
+It does not appear that netCDF4 allows for fractional opening of files, so instead I propose to drop the masked points (which should be 2/3s of the map, representing oceanic data) and vectorize the remainder.
+I may also serially save the data to external files to save space.
+Also, look at off the shelf libraries for large datasets.

 Current path:
     Develop analysis
         Optional -- Path structure